 Connecting Principles: Focus, Emotional Control

-Guard principle defines proper defensive positioning of the hands and arms.
-A good guard position reduces the number of available targets that you present to an opponent.
-It also protects you while you are striking.
+Guard principle, also known as 'One In/One Out' defines proper defensive positioning of the hands and arms.
+A good guard position reduces the number of available targets that we present to an opponent.
+It also protects us while we are striking.

-During striking or blocking, always move the other hand back to a defensive position (one hand out, one hand in).
-If you extend two arms simultaneously (two out), you will not be able to block your opponent's counterstrike.
+During striking, we always move the other hand back to a defensive position (one hand out, one hand in).
+If we extend two arms simultaneously (two out), we will not be able to block our opponent's counter-strike.

 The Guard Defined

-- Line your hands up with your opponent's shoulders.
-If your hands are too close together, you open up targets on the outside where we are anatomically weak.
-If your hands are too far apart, it will be difficult to block strikes to the center and your delayed response will cause you to get hit.
+Line your hands up with your opponent's shoulders (from over our shoulder, not from our line of sight).
+If our hands are too close together, we open up targets on the outside where we are anatomically weak.
+If our hands are too far apart, it will be difficult to block strikes to the center and our delayed response will cause us to get hit.
 Shoulder width is a good spot.

 Hold your hands up to roughly the eyebrow level of your opponent (with fingers relaxed but straight).
 If you do not hold your hands up high enough, you will not be able to block upper strikes effectively.
 If you hold your hands up too high, you will expose body targets and weaken your arms.